-Some phone companies provide call forwarding as a service when you buy a plan from them, but there are also a large number of call forwarding apps available on the Play Store for download to your Android smartphone.
-Not all of those apps are created equal, though, so we’re happy to offer this guide of the best call forwarding apps available for Android.
+There are a ton of call forwarding apps for Android available on the Play Store for download, but not all of them are created equal.
+That’s why we’re happy to offer this guide of the best call forwarding apps available for Android.
 Whether you’re looking for a simple application to be used when you’re on vacation, or you need something with a little more security and privacy, we have you covered below.

 What makes “Forward My Calls” so great are the other two methods on the list above.
 If you select “Forwarded when connected to WiFi,” you’ll be able to select all your calls when connected to a WiFi network at home or at your workplace.
 This option works automatically, so unlike with the manual option listed above, you won’t have to enable or disable the function as need be.
 This let’s the app do the work for you, instead of you doing the work for the app.